A Full review of the Kitchenaid Coffee Maker (KCM0802)

 - Its a High-Tech Coffee Brewer Designed The Old Fashioned Way

 - My Verdict Of The KitchenAid Coffee Maker

 - KitchenAid KCM0802Pour Over Coffee Brewer

-Although there are many different types of coffee makers available nowadays, a lot of baristas still prefer the traditional pour over method to brew exceptional coffee.
+Although there are many different types of coffee makers available nowadays, like these, a lot of baristas still prefer the traditional pour over method to brew exceptional coffee.